Katereshko/my-react-to-do-list/README.md

 The public directory contains files that will be read by your browser while you're developing the app; the most important of these is index.html.
 React injects your code into this file so that your browser can run it.

-'src' folder - contains all the following files and folders
+src directory - contains all the following files and folders

-'assets' folder - contains the main styles file App.css and the 'Pictures' folder (it contains all background pictures' files)
+assets directory - contains the main styles file App.css and the 'Pictures' folder (it contains all background pictures' files)
+App.css - main styles file
+Pictures directory - contains all pictures' files

-'components' folder - contains all React components
+components directory - contains all React components
 App.js - the main component
 Header.js - contains the main header
 ToDoList.js - contains the todo list block itself with its logic License.js - contains the bottom where the pictures' license is mentioned
 Pictures.js - contains the background images

-index.html - main html file - to play the game, open this file on browser window
-Let's open src/index.js, because that's where the App component is being used.
-This file is the entry point for our app, and it initially looks like this

-style.css - main styling file
-favicon.ico - icon to be displayed on browser tab 'eyes' folder - SVG files which create animation effect
+## User side

+In order to use the app, open it via Netlify using the link in the very beginning
+To add a new item to the list, type the text in the input field and press Enter key / click the "Add" button
+When the task is done, click on the relevant item, and it will be crossed (or click it again in order to withdrow the crossing).
+When the todo list is not needed anymore, press the "Delete" button, and the list will be cleared.
+Right after that you can use the toolm again and create a new todo list.

+## Logic side